nais/handbook/docs/technical/postgres.md

 ## Creating the PostgreSQL database

-As part of your feature, install a `postgresql` resource in the nais-system namespace.
+As part of your feature, install a `postgresql` resource in the `pg-nais-system` namespace.
 Remember to select suitable values for these fields:

 - `.spec.volume.size`